 - Variance is expressed in square units which are usually larger than the values in the given dataset.
 As opposed to standard deviation which is expressed in the same units as the values in the set of data.

-- Variance measures how far individuals in a group are spread out.
+- Variance measures how far individuals in a group are spread out in the set of data from the average.
 Conversely, Standard Deviation measures how much observations of a data set differs from its mean.

 Marks scored by a student in five subjects are 60, 75, 46, 58 and 80 respectively.
 You have to find out the standard deviation and variance.

 First of all, you have to find out the mean,